 All RF exposure standards are frequency-specific, in recognition of the differential absorption of RF energy as a function of frequency.
 The most restrictive exposure levels in the standards are associated with those frequencies that are most readily absorbed in humans.
 Maximum absorption occurs at approximately 80 MHz in adults.
-The NCRP maximum allowable continuous occupational exposure at this frequency is 1,000 μ W/cm2.
-This compares to 5,000 μ W/cm2 at the most restrictive of the PCS frequencies (~1,800 MHz) that are absorbed much less efficiently than exposures in the VHF TV band.
+The NCRP maximum allowable continuous occupational exposure at this frequency is 1,000 μ W/cm2 at the most restrictive of the PCS frequencies (~1,800 MHz) that are absorbed much less efficiently than exposures in the VHF TV band.

-The traditional NCRP philosophy of providing a higher standard of protection for members of the general population compared to occupationally exposed individuals, prompted a two-tiered safety standard by which levels of allowable exposure were substantially reduced for "uncontrolled" (e.g., public) and continuous exposures.
+The traditional NCRP philosophy of providing a higher standard of protection for members of the general population compared to occupationally exposed individuals, prompted a two-tiered safety standard by which levels of allowable exposure were substantially reduced for "uncontrolled " (e.g., public) and continuous exposures.
 This measure was taken to account for the fact that workers in an industrial environment are typically exposed no more than eight hours a day while members of the general population in proximity to a source of RF radiation may be exposed continuously.
 This additional protection factor also provides a greater margin of safety for children, the infirmed, aged, or others who might be more sensitive to RF exposure.
 After several years of evaluating the national and international scientific and biomedical literature, the members of the NCRP scientific committee selected 931 publications in the peer-reviewed scientific literature on which to base their recommendations.
-The current NCRP recommendations limit continuous public exposure at PCS frequencies to $1,000~\mu\text{M/cm}^2$.
+The current NCRP recommendations limit continuous public exposure at PCS frequencies to 1,000 μW/cm2.